 In the streets of Madaba when we were shopping and looking at artists working with mosaic, we were offered fruits and tea just like we offer it to a guest at home.
 This offering was never linked to the purchase being made.
 And was always offered with a lot of affection and respect.

 Almost everyone began the conversation by saying ‘Welcome to Jordan’.
 And would switch to Bollywood as soon as they figured out we were Indians.
 Amitabh Bachchan and Hema Malini seem to be hot favorites followed by the Khans.
 The power of Bollywood to take India to the world was all out there for us to see.

 How we wish the whole world was like that!

 We were provided with a SIM card that was 4G compatible.
 The speed and availability of the network made me wonder throughout the trip.
 We got the same level of the network in the middle of the Red Sea – that also shares waters with neighboring countries Egypt and Israel.
 We got an excellent network in the middle of the desert of Wadi Rum.
 In fact, all the Bedouin tribals were on Facebook.
 And so well connected with the world from their red and black tents in the middle of what seemed like nowhere.
 This is when I realized that if we can give our youth the power of the Internet, they might do the rest to better their lives.

 Now, just imagine me writing this on a BSNL provided network that is so last century!

 6 days went in a jiffy.
-And I think I was just about introduced to Jordan.
-But I have a long list of destinations to see next time when I Visit Jordan.
+And I think I was just about introduced to the nation.
+But I have a long list of destinations to see next time when I visit the country.

-Plan to Visit Jordan, recommend you to read following Jordan Tourist attractions on Travel Blog.
+Plan to Visit Jordan? recommend you to read the following tourist attractions on my travel blog.